NervanaSystems/onnxruntime/README.md

 ***
 # Key Features
 ## Run any ONNX model
 ONNX Runtime provides comprehensive support of the ONNX spec and can be used to run all models based on ONNX v1.2.1 and higher.
-See version compatibility details [here](./docs/Versioning.md).
+See version compatibility detail [here](./docs/Versioning.md).

 **Traditional ML support**